-The state gets two kinds of revenue from licensed video gaming terminals: license fees, and the video gaming terminal tax.
+After video gaming begins in Illinois, the state is to get two kinds of revenue from licensed video gaming terminals: license fees, and the video gaming terminal tax.
 Terminals covered include those that, upon insertion of cash, play or simulate play of a video game (including video poker, line up, and blackjack) using a video display or microprocessors, in which a player may receive free games or credits redeemable for cash.
 Such terminals do not include those that directly dispense cash or tokens, or are for amusement only.
 They are authorized at alcoholic beverage establishments (except racetracks and riverboats), fraternal and veterans' establishments, and large truck stops.
 Administered by Illinois Gaming Board.
 (230 ILCS 40/1 ff.)